Email this link to a friend.

 Unfortunately, we find that many doctors still offer IUI ( intrauterine insemination) treatment for men with teratozoospermia.
-The hope seems to be that washing the sperm will help the doctor to recover the "best sperm"; and since only one sperm is needed to fertilise the egg, then IUI will improve the chances of achieving a pregnancy.
+The hope seems to be that washing the sperm will help the doctor to recover the "best sperm"; and since only one sperm is needed to fertilize the egg, then IUI will improve the chances of achieving a pregnancy.
 Unfortunately, IUI is a terrible treatment for teratozoospermia, with a very low pregnancy rate.
-The problem is that men with teratozoospermia have sperm which are functionally incompetent, which is why washing the sperm and doing IUI does not help.
+The problem is that men with teratozoospermia have sperm which is functionally incompetent, which is why washing the sperm and doing IUI does not help.

-ICSIhas revolutionised our approach to the infertile man, and it promises the possibility for every man to have a baby, no matter how abnormal his sperm.
+ICSI has revolutionized our approach to the infertile man, and it promises the possibility for every man to have a baby, no matter how abnormal his sperm.

 We personally prefer offering ICSI treatment directly to all men with teratozoospermia, to bypass the risk of total fertilisation failure with IVF.
 This allows us to guarantee that we will be able to make embryos in the lab, no matter how poor the sperm.

-What about the answer to the million dollar question: --- Why do I have low sperm morphology?
-Unfortunately, nine times out of ten, the doctor will not be able to answer that question, and no amount of testing will help us to find out - this is labelled as "idiopathic teratozoospermia" which is really a wastepaper basket diagnosis for "god only knows!".
-We do know that poor sperm morphology is not related to physique, general state of health, diet, sexual appetite or frequency.
+What about the answer to the million-dollar question: --- Why do I have low sperm morphology?
+Unfortunately, nine times out of ten, the doctor will not be able to answer that question, and no amount of testing will help us to find out - this is labeled as "idiopathic teratozoospermia" which is really a wastepaper basket diagnosis for "God only knows!".
+We do know that poor sperm morphology is not related to physique, the general state of health, diet, sexual appetite, or frequency.
 While not knowing the cause can be very frustrating, medicine still has a lot to study and understand about male infertility, which is a relatively neglected field today.